Who am I?

 I am an Associate Professor at the University of Melbourne's School of Computing & Information Systems where I serve as Deputy Director of the Academic Centre of Cyber Security Excellence.
-My research and consulting expertise is in cybersecurity strategy, risk management, incident response and intellectual property protection
+I am a visiting professor at the Cyber Security Centre at the National University of Malaysia (UKM).

+My research and consulting expertise is in cybersecurity strategy and incident response.
 I lead a unique team of Cybersecurity Management researchers drawn from Information Systems, Business Administration, Security Intelligence, and Information Warfare.
-I have authored over ninety scholarly articles in cybersecurity and received over $4M in grant funding.
-I am a member of the editorial board for the journal Computers & Security.
-My research has been published in high-impact journals such as the Journal of the Association for Information Science and Technology, Computers & Security and the International Journal of Information Management as well as leading conferences such as the International Conference on Information Systems.
+I have authored over a hundred scholarly articles in cybersecurity and received over $5.5M in grant funding.
+I am a member of the prestigious editorial board for the journal Computers & Security.